Kirtana24/phishing-simulator/README.md

 🎓 How to Use
 Select a Scenario - Choose from 6 different phishing scenarios

-Read the Email - Analyze the email carefully
+1.Read the Email - Analyze the email carefully
-Make a Decision - Click "Phishing" or "Legitimate" Learn from Feedback - Read explanations of red flags Track Your Score - See your progress in real-time
+2.Make a Decision - Click "Phishing" or "Legitimate" 3.Learn from Feedback - Read explanations of red flags 4.Track Your Score - See your progress in real-time

 💡 Pro Tips
 🕵️ Hover over links to see the real URL (don't click!)